Low Dose Rate: The Manchester System

-This point is 2cm superior to the phlange (cervical os) and 2cm lateral to the tandem on either side.
+This point is 2cm superior to the phlange (cervical os) and 2cm lateral to the tandem midline.

 Point A is a common prescription point corresponding, approximately, to the point where the uterine vessels cross the ureter.
 Radiation tolerance is of these structures are thought to be the main limiting factor in irradiating the uterine cervix.

-Point B is another dose reporting point located 3cm lateral to point A.
+Point B is another dose reporting point located 5cm lateral from the patient's midline.

 Bladder Point is the point of highest dose in the bladder.

 Bladder dose should be less than 80% of dose to point A.

 Rectal Point is the point of highest dose in the rectum.